EfrenRobles/lacassa/README.md

 ## **Eloquent Cassandra for Lumen 5.7.x**

-A library for Eloquent Apache Cassandra support.
+Eloquent library for Apache Cassandra support at Lumen 5.7.x

 Fork of cubittech/lacassa